-Biden '100 Percent' Violated Federal Law by Withholding Border Funding
+Paoletta: Biden ‘100 Percent’ Violated Federal Law by Withholding Border Funding

 Congress enacted the Impoundment Control Act of 1974 (ICA) to prevent the president and other government officials from unilaterally substituting their own funding decisions from those of Congress.

 Before the ICA, presidents routinely declined to spend all of an appropriated sum if they could complete Congress’s goal for less than the full amount.
-The ICA makes it illegal to do so unless Congress passes a new law—called a rescission— taking back the remaining funds.
+The ICA makes it illegal to do so unless Congress passes a new law — called a rescission — taking back the remaining funds.

 Smith asked Paoletta, “Do you believe that the executive branch violated the GAO standard of the Impoundment Control Act when it began withholding funds for the border wall?”